deeptools/deepTools/docs/content/feature/deepBlue.rst

     $ bigwigCompare -b1 S002R5H1.ERX300721.H3K4me3.bwa.GRCh38.20150528.bedgraph -b2 S002R5H1.ERX337057.Input.bwa.GRCh38.20150528.bedgraph -p 10 -o bwCompare.bw

 For `multiBigwigSummary`, performance is terrible unless the bin size is increased.
 Using `-bs 1000000` is suggested in this case.
 For computeMatrix, it is suggested to remove any unneccessary regions.
 In general, performance is poor whenever the regions of interest are small (below ~100kb).

+Note that some datasets may be restricted access.
+In such cases, you can request an account and will receive a "user key".
+You can then provide that to `bigwigCompare`, `multiBigwigSummary`, or `computeMatrix` using the `--userKey` option.
+In the off-chance that you have access to other deepBlue servers aside from the main one (http://deepblue.mpi-inf.mpg.de/xmlrpc), you can specify that with the `--deepBlueURL` option.